shiina-family/Wikipedian/README.md

 ## Usage

-`/wiki <text>`
+`/wiki <title>`

-Search a article that contains ` text ` from Wikipedia and send message with an embed.
+Search a article that contains ` title ` from Wikipedia and send message with an embed.

 ## Required Permissions